 Mulberry Ginger Syrup

-Start your day off right…top your favorite french toast, pancakes or waffles with Mulberry Ginger Syrup.
+Start your day off right, top your favorite french toast, pancakes or waffles with Mulberry Ginger Syrup.
 Mulberries are delicious.
 To me, the flavor of a mulberry is similar to a blueberry, black raspberry and an acai berry, all rolled into one.
 Making mulberries absolutely delicious.
 My son and daughter-in-law have mulberry trees on their property, which is great for me.

-- 6 cups
+- 6 cups mulberry juice